 Just over a week ago, many Cycle Folsom riders joined in the Train for the Tours (TftT) ride – TftT #5, Not Flat to Dutch Flat (a perfect ride description if there ever was one).
 In the TftT series, I think this is where the rides go from difficult to hard (and then insane).
 In this transition in difficulty, it is important to make sure you are prepared to with a good hydration and nutrition plan.
 In the last post, we gave you a good rundown on hydration – Hydration 101.
 This time, Aaron Terrazas gives us a great rundown on nutrition.

-Choose ride fuel foods that are natural, easy to eat, low in sugar (NOTE: pro-racers do drink soda, but they are on a different level than we are) and offer fuel that your body can process quickly during a ride.
+Choose ride fuel foods that are natural, easy to eat, and offer fuel that your body can process quickly during a ride.
 Fuel for the ride is the key here because it’s about fuel your body can use during the ride.
 This is why it is better to stay away from anything heavy like sandwiches and hamburgers because our bodies tend not to process the sandwich or hamburger during the ride quickly enough to be used during the ride.

 Here are a few things I eat on the bike and why I eat them.

-On a long ride, I love a banana and a peanut butter and jelly sandwich.
+On a long ride 100+ miles (more than 5 or 6 hours), I often opt a banana and a peanut butter and jelly sandwich.

 TIP: Always take more than you will eat, you never know when your body will just need more fuel.